Indonesia–Netherlands relations: History

-Cornelis and Frederick de Houtman, were Dutch brother explorers who discovered shipping routes from Europe to Indonesia and successfully started the Dutch spice trade.
-In 1592, Cornelis de Houtman was sent by the merchants of Amsterdam to Lisbon to find as much information as possible about the Spice Islands (today in Maluku).
-By the time de Houtman returned to Amsterdam, the traders confirmed that Banten was the most appropriate place to buy spices.
-In 1594, they established the (lit. 'long-distance company'), and on 2 April 1595, four ships left Amsterdam: Amsterdam, Hollandia, Mauritius and Duyfken.

-Cornelis de Houtman and his fleet arrived on 27 June 1596 in Banten waters, then returned on 14 August 1597 brought 240 bags of pepper, 45 tonnes of nutmeg, and 30 bales of mace.
+Brothers Cornelis and Frederick de Houtman were explorers who led the first Dutch expedition to the East Indies, which discovered shipping routes from the Dutch Republic to the Indonesian archipelago and successfully started the Dutch spice trade.
+In 1592, Cornelis de Houtman was sent by the merchants of Amsterdam to Lisbon to find as much information as possible about the Spice Islands (the present day Maluku Islands).
+By the time De Houtman returned to Amsterdam, the traders confirmed that Banten was the most appropriate place to buy spices.
+In 1594, they established the Compagnie van Verre (lit. 'long-distance company'), and on 2 April 1595, four ships left Amsterdam: Amsterdam, Hollandia, Mauritius and Duyfken.
+Cornelis de Houtman and his fleet arrived off the coast of the Banten Sultanate on 27 June 1596 and departed on 14 August 1597, bringing with them 240 bags of pepper, 45 tonnes of nutmeg, and 30 bales of mace.